WebMemex/freeze-dry/Readme.md

   intended for testing purposes.
 - `fetchResource`: custom function for fetching resources; should be API-compatible with the global `fetch()`, but may also return an object `{ blob, url }` instead of a `Response`.
+- `resolveURL`: custom function for turning subresources into URLs that will be used in place of the original resource URLs.
+Function is passed `resource` object representing a subresource, which funciton can use to either simply map `resource.url` to an alternative URL (e.g. relative url) or use `resource.text()` / `resource.body()` methods to e.g. compute data URL and return that.

-Note that the resulting string can easily be several megabytes when pages contain images, videos, fonts, etcetera.
+Note that the resulting HTML can easily be several megabytes when document contain images, videos, fonts, etcetera.

 [DOMParser]: https://developer.mozilla.org/en-US/docs/Web/API/DOMParser